Accretion-Driven Turbulence in the Circumgalactic Medium: Hydrodynamic Simulations -- Results

+Figure~\ref{fig:velocities_cool2ff} plots $\sigmat/\vc$ versus $\tcools/\tff$, the dimensionless ratio that is expected to set $\sigmat/\vc$ (see section~\ref{sec: turb inflows}).
 Each marker corresponds to a different radial shell in the radial range $0.05\,\Rvir<r<\Rvir$, averaged over snapshots with $4<t/\tff(\Rvir)<5$ at which quasi-steady state has been achieved in our simulations.
 We use only simulations with $V_\mathrm{c}>25\, \mathrm{km\, s^{-1}}$ so virial temperature gas is far from the equilibrium temperature.
 Markers are colored according to the mean Mach number in the shell, calculated as

-In radial shells with $\tcools<\tff$ we find $\sigmat\approx\vc$ and supersonic mach numbers, i.e., the flow is in the cool, turbulent-dominated regime.
+In radial shells with $\tcools<\tff$ we find $\sigmat\approx\vc$ and supersonic Mach numbers, i.e., the flow is in the cool, turbulent-dominated regime.
 When $\tcools>\tff$ the ratio $\sigmat/\vc$ decreases with increasing $\tcools/\tff$ and the turbulence is subsonic, as expected in the hot inflow regime (eqn.~\ref{eq:cooling_flow_turb}).
 The plot exhibits a narrow distribution of $\sigmat/\vc$ at a given $\tcools/\tff$, indicating that this ratio is indeed the main parameter which sets $\sigmat/\vc$ in our simulations.
 The dependence of $\sigmat$ on halo mass, redshift and radius shown in Fig.~\ref{fig:sigma_t_M_vir} is mainly a result of how these parameters affect $\tcools/\tff$.